cvoter/website-research-group/content/project/2018_LIDSoil/index.md

 Where and when is soil amendment most effective as a low-impact stormwater management practice?

 ## Key Finding
-Amending soil on as little as 1.5% of sloped yard near disconnected impervious features can reduce runoff by up to 17% when existing soil infiltration is low; this could be promoted as a LID alternative to rain gardens for some homeowners.
+Amending soil on as little as 1.5% of sloped yard near disconnected impervious features can reduce runoff by up to 17% when existing soil infiltration is low; this could be promoted as a **LID alternative to rain gardens** for some homeowners.

 ## Status
-Complete/published.
+This work is **published**.

 ## Funding
-Carolyn's role as a graduate research assistant was funded by a number of sources procured by Steve Loheide, including a Wisconsin Groundwater Research Advisory Council project and funding from the North Temperate Lakes Long Term Ecological Research site.
-During this time, Carolyn secured a UW-Madison Weston Fellowship, project assistantships at the Wisconsin Department of Natural Resources and Water@UW-Madison program, and collaborated with Steve on a successful Wisconsin Sea Grant Institute proposal on these topics.
+- **Wisconsin Sea Grant Institute**.
+The Hydrologic and Ecologic Effects of Green Infrastructure Within Urban Coastal Catchments.
+Project number: R/RCE-05.
+Lead PI: Steve Loheide.
+Voter role: co-author and graduate student researcher.
+- **Wisconsin Water Resources Institute**.
+Effects of Nuanced Changes in Lot Layout and Impervious Area Connectivity on Urban Recharge.
+Project number: WR12R002.
+Lead PI: Steve Loheide.
+Voter role: graduate student researcher.
+- **North Temperate Lakes Long Term Ecological Research**.
+Lead PI: Emily Stanley.
+Voter role: graduate student researcher.
+- **UW-Madison Department of Civil & Environmental Engineering**.
+Weston Fellowship.
+Voter role: graduate fellow.

 <br>